brenordv/rusted-toolbox/README.md

 9. The software author or license cannot be held liable for any damage inflicted by the software.

 ## Todo
-- **#1**: Change this to avoid needing the full connection string just to export messages.
+- **#1**: (EH tools) Change this to avoid needing the full connection string just to export messages.
 - **#2**: Some files are way too big.
 Partly due to the documentation + testing.
 Some methods should be moved to different files.
 - **#3**: Do a better job at showing the default values for CLI arguments + do it in a unified way.
-- **#4**: Unify all the constants in one file.
-We don't have that many to justify different files.

 ## Building on Linux
-TODO: Improve this later (but before merging the PR)
+TODO: Improve this later
 ```bash
 sudo apt-get update
 sudo apt-get install -y build-essential libssl-dev pkg-config